 The BEINFRAT-project is a network project, funded by the Belgian Science Policy.
 The call for International Networking of the Federal Scientific Institutions invited federal scientific institutions to submit proposals for international networking in the domain of cultural heritage, including tangible, intangible and natural heritage, with partners of countries of their choice.

 The project was proposed by the Royal Institute for Cultural Heritage in Brussels, an institute with an expertise in art historical and archaeological research, scientific analysis and restoration of cultural heritage.

 The project Belgium Initiative to Broaden the Network for the French Translation of the AAT (BEINFRAT) was selected for financial support for a two-year period.

-The project took off in January 2019 and will end with a final conference in December 2020.
+The project took off in January 2019 and ended in June 2022.

 The project consortium is represented by four French speaking countries, by the Getty Research Institute and the Belgian Science Policy :

 - Art & History Museum (BE)

 - Fédération et Ressources sur l’Antiquité (FR)